-Dog Mountain, located near Morton, is probably the most used hang gliding site in western Washington, and it's no wonder, given the spectacular views of Mt.
+Dog Mountain, located near Morton, is probably the most used hang gliding site in western Washington, and it’s no wonder, given the spectacular views of Mt.
 Rainier, Mt.
 Adams and Mt.
 St. Helens from above launch, and the consistently soarable conditions throughout the year.
 Dog is a USHPA-insured site, and all pilots must be current USHPA members to fly here.
 Additionally, the landowner maintains a locked gate at the bottom of the access road, and pilots must obtain a key and sign a waiver each year.
-Dog is H-2 friendly, especially when the lake is down and the "Dogpatch" LZ is accessible, but novice pilots must be accompanied by a H-3 or higher rated pilot who can explain site protocol and potential hazards.
-Dog is CBCC's "home" site, and many pilots spend the weekend there with kids and dogs and all the outdoor toys, camping at Dogpatch when the lake is low enough, and sharing tales around the driftwood bonfire.
+Dog is H-2 friendly, especially now that the “Dogpatch” LZ is accessible year round, but novice pilots must be accompanied by a H-3 or higher rated pilot who can explain site protocol and potential hazards.
+Dog is CBCC’s “home” site, and many pilots spend the weekend there with kids and dogs and all the outdoor toys, camping at Dogpatch when the lake is low enough, and sharing tales around the driftwood bonfire.

 Contacts: Larry & Tina Jorgensen, 253-380-9933, or Paige & Eric Ollikainen, 360-852-2582